rafiulislam18/rafiulislam18/README.md

 # Hi there! 👋 I'm Rafiul Islam

 I'm a professional **Full Stack Developer** with over years of professional experience, specializing in backend development using Django (+DRF), FastAPI, Flask and frontend development using Next.js/ReactJS.
 I also have hands-on experience building cross-platform applications with Kivy, Flet, automation systems using Selenium and web scraping solutions using BeautifulSoup.
 I enjoy building clean, scalable systems.
 I'm comfortable working in fast-paced environments and passionate about writing efficient, maintainable code.
-I'm open to collaborating on innovative projects.
+I'm open to collaborations on innovative projects.

 ---